Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 other developers reading your grammar file.
 Following these

-practices, we expect the unqualified %code
+practices, we expect the unqualified %code and %code

-to be the most important of the four Prologue
+requires to be the most important of the four Prologue

 alternatives.